joshuarobinson/python_fasts3/README.md

 # python_fasts3
 Fast S3 in Python using Rust

 A Rust library that can be called from Python to perform S3 operations.
 The goal is to be significantly faster than Python-only S3 code like boto3.
+Currently only supports very basic ls() and get_object() functionality and is meant as a POC, not for production usage.

 Using fasts3 from python should be simple and fast:
 ```